mz185/pixel-discipline/README.md

 ![platforms](https://img.shields.io/badge/platforms-Flutter%20%7C%20Compose%20%7C%20SwiftUI%20%7C%20RN-green)
 ![license](https://img.shields.io/badge/license-MIT-brightgreen)

-An AI instruction set that audits and fixes mobile app UI/UX using clean design rules.
+An AI instruction set that enforces mobile UI/UX conventions on every agent interaction.
+Most design rules get specified once, forgotten by the next prompt, and inconsistently applied across the codebase. pixel-discipline loads your conventions into every relevant session so you don't have to re-specify them, and so your agent can't ignore them.
 Works with any AI coding agent that reads markdown.

 **Every element must earn its place.**